filetrust/icap-management-ui-tests/README.md

 npm test

 #### Run a single test using tags (use option --steps to see detailed execution of steps)
-npx codeceptjs run --steps --grep '<tag>'
+npx codeceptjs run --steps --grep "tag"

 #### Run a single test using the file name
-npx codeceptjs run <fileName>
+npx codeceptjs run "fileName"

 #### Run a specific test using tags with reporting
-npx codeceptjs run --steps --<tag>  --plugins allure To view the report, run: allure serve allure/results
+npx codeceptjs run --steps --"tag"  --plugins allure To view the report, run: allure serve allure/results

 ### Running the tests in docker container